gibasm/gibasm/README.md

 ### Hi, I'm Michał 👋

-I'm a student of Computer Engineering at Wrocław University of Science and Technology,
+Software engineer & student of Computer Engineering at Wrocław University of Science and Technology,

-also a proud member of SKN MOS (Microsystems Oriented Society, student association at WUST).
+a proud member of MOS (Microsystems Oriented Society) student research group.

 ---